FelixSelter/JEnv-for-Windows/README.md

 # JEnv for Windows Version 2 is here.
 ### A complete rewrite of V.1
-## change your current Java version with 3 words
+## Change your current Java version with 3 words

  - JEnv allows you to change your current JDK Version.
  - This is helpful for testing or if you have projects requiring